 Like most soba noodle dishes, this too can be enjoyed warm or cold.
 It makes a great meal to pack for a lunch box too or cook in advance and enjoy later.

 - 1 ripe mango, peeled and pump cut into thin strips

 - juice of 1 lemon

 - 1/3 cup olive oil

 - 1 teaspoon sesame seeds plus more for garnish

 - fresh cilantro leaves, finely chopped for garnish

 - In a deep saucepan, heat enough water to boil the soba noodles.

-- Once the water is boiling, drop the soba noodles, give it a stir and allow it cook for 3 minutes.
+- Once the water is boiling, drop the soba noodles, give it a stir and allow it to cook for 4 minutes.

-- In the mean time, place the KitchenAid Tri-Ply Stainless Steel Skillet on the stove, add oil along with garlic and bring it to medium high heat.
+- In the meantime, place a skillet on the stove, add oil along with garlic and bring it to medium high heat.
 Then, scatter the red onion, chili flakes, soya sauce and lemon juice.
 Sprinkle salt, pepper and give it a stir.
-Allow it to cook for about 2 minutes.
+Allow it to cook for about 1 minutes.